gitlabhq/gitlabhq/doc/ci/docker/using_docker_images.md

 access to it from your build container under the hostnames `tutum-wordpress` (requires GitLab Runner v1.1.0 or newer) and `tutum__wordpress`.

-When using private registry, image name usually also include hostname and port of the registry.
+When using a private registry, the image name also includes a hostname and port of the registry.

 ```yaml